 - Excess body weight can lead to arthritis.
 This is especially true of the hips and knees that can be worn quickly in heavier patients

-- Injury -can damage to bone, ligament and cartilage that leads to severe pain.
+- Injury causes damage to bone, ligaments and cartilage leading to severe pain.

 - Infection of joints(septic joint), multiple episodes of gout, or other medical conditions, can develop arthritis of the joint.

 - Athletes involved in soccer, tennis, or long-distance running may be at higher risk for developing osteoarthritis of the knee.

 - Repetitive stress injuries such as kneeling, squatting, or lifting heavy weights are more likely to develop osteoarthritis of the knee because of the constant and continuous pressure on the joints.

 There are more than 100 different types of arthritis.
 Some of the more common types include:

 Different types of arthritis have different symptoms and the symptoms vary in severity from person to person.
 Osteoarthritis does not generally cause any symptoms outside the joint.
 Symptoms of other types of arthritis may include fatigue, fever, rash, and the signs of joint inflammation, including: